 A library/conference room, computers (PC and Mac), and a laboratory are available for your use.
 Maps are available at the reserve for office use only.
 Persons desiring maps for field use should purchase them before leaving the mainland (U.S. Geological Survey, 7.5' Santa Cruz Island A, B, C, D).

 Four-wheel drive vehicles are available for your use.
 A vehicle use agreement must be completed by all drivers and passengers of reserve vehicles.
 Prospective drivers must demonstrate competence in driving 4-wheel drive vehicles.

-A 17-foot Boston Whaler and an inflatable boat are available.
+A 17-foot Boston Whaler is available.
 Persons who intend to operate a boat must demonstrate competence in handling such craft.
 Please contact the reserve director for appropriate approval.
 If boat users plan to dive, a boat tender is required by University regulations.

 Persons who plan to dive must have University of California Diving Control Cards or their equivalent.
 Contact the diving officer at UCSB.

 Verizon cellular telephone service is available on some areas of the island.
 Other telephone service is available for emergencies (see Reserve Director).
 No postal service is available.